 “Semantically Related Links – as Google becomes better at detecting anchor text spam it is becoming increasing sophisticated at looking at the relationships between keywords.
 If your site doesn’t have diverse anchor links, especially to pages that you may have “over optimized” onsite or offsite with anchor text, you might get tripped up in Google Penguin 4.0.

 Unnatural Internal Links – Building an internal linking structure based on real-time ranking reports is one of my favorite advanced SEO strategies.
 However, I am slightly worried that Google is becoming increasing sophisticated at detecting artificial or over optimized internal links.
 That said – I’m thinking through ways to make internal linking structures as natural and logical as possible.
 For instance, I continue to love the idea of “related” searches (think Amazon and Google Suggest).

 Links from Penguin-ized Sites – As Google Penguin continues to expand and evolve it appears that links from low domain authority websites hurt more than they help.
+Here’s a good guide on increasing domain authority.
 Links from low quality sites that are ALSO in a Penguin Penalty (they’ve been Penguin-ized) are especially bad and should be disavowed.
 If you don’t disavow them now Google Penguin 4.0 might put you in the penalty box as well.”